wenyang/azureml-v2-preview/docs/overview/installation.rst

 You can install *azure.ml* on Linux, MacOS, and Windows for several interfaces.
 The CLI is recommended to get started.

 .. warning::
-    Installation instructions will be simplified for Public Preview.
+    Installation instructions will be simplified for public preview.

 CLI
 ---